truhlikfredy/neopixel-hw-controller-hardware/README.md

 # Dependencies

 * verilator to compile simulation
+* lcov to make html reports and vscode-lcov for in-editor support
 * Node.js / npm (run npm install to get the nodemon installed automatically, which is required for the run-scrip monitor)
 * gtk-wave to see the waveforms
 * Phantomjs to build images for the documentation